SemihDurmus/Clarusway_Course_Projects/html-css/projects/003-parallax-website/README.md

 - Step 2: Create project folder for local public repo on your pc

-- Step 3: Create Survey Form
+- Step 3: Create Parallax Website

 >>Part-1 HTML Structure

 	- Creat structure of the HTML5
 	- Give name of your project (title)
-	- Create the main structure of the header (nav class="header-left)
-	- Create the main structure of the header (nav class="header-right)
+	- Create the main structur of the HTML
-	- Create serachbar (div class="searchbar")
-	- Create footer

 >>Part-2 CSS Structure

-	- Set a background and define font-color etc..
+	- Set a background and define font-color="white"
 	- Set container background color and margin
 	- Define others color-size-padding etc...